marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 All of these observations suggest that the *BnFD.A1* has a different function in the winter variety as opposed to the spring variety.

 Finally, another notable difference observed between varieties was the expression of the *BnAP1* copy on A2.
-The *BnAP1* genes in the spring variety were divided into three regulatory modules; one displaying an increase post-cold, one showing a transient increase during vernalization and one displaying partial behaviour of both (Figure \ref{figure:226:ap1apex}).
+The *BnAP1* genes in the spring variety were divided into three regulatory modules; one displaying an increase post-cold, one showing a transient increase during vernalization, and one displaying partial behaviour of both (Figure \ref{figure:226:ap1apex}).
 *BnAP1.A2.Random* was uniquely assigned to the latter module in the spring variety.
 In the winter variety, the post-vernalization increase of *BnAP1.A2.Random* is exaggerated, with the magnitude of expression at the end of the time series being similar to the *BnAP1.C6a* copy.
 The transient increase during the vernalization period is still observed in the A2 copy in the winter variety.